Solid Foundations for Leading in Uncertain Times

 Ever since Brexit’s surprise victory in the polls, the world economy has been shaken in ways that are forcing companies to rethink many strategies and policies.

 In this context of change, solid guidance is more necessary than ever to help managers charter the company’s course.

 The in-depth research carried out by IESE faculty over the past year can help guide today’s leaders.
-Professors’ 2016-2017 output includes 19 books, 34 studies, almost 70 peer-reviewed academic articles, 102 business cases and other materials.
+Professors’ 2016-2017 output includes numerous books, studies, peer-reviewed academic articles and business cases.

 In his new book Strategy and Geopolitics, professor Mike Rosenberg warns leaders that they must get a better handle on what might happen next in these tumultuous times.
 He offers a framework to help anticipate the next Brexit- or Trump-sized “surprise.”

 And in this post-truth era, the stewardship of news organizations warrants special attention.
 Managing Media Companies, another 2017 book by this professor and journalist Phil Seager, offers a game plan to help navigate disruption and uncertainty.

 In the face of threats to globalization, multinationals need people who can help build bridges.
 For his research contribution – “The Bridging Role of Expatriates and Inpatriates in Knowledge Transfer in Multinational Corporations,” published in Human Resource Management – professor Sebastian Reiche was a finalist for the International HR Scholarly Research Award from the Academy of Management.
 He was also recognized by the same organization for the conference paper titled “Affective, Cognitive and Behavioral Trajectories of Change Recipients in Global Organizations,” which was included in the 2017 annual meeting’s Best Paper Proceedings.